Chapter 16 Appointment of a principal contractor

 Harmonised jurisdictions

-The harmonised legislation requires every construction project (with a value of $250,000 or more) to have a principal contractor.
+The harmonised legislation requires every construction project as defined by the relevant legislation must have a principal contractor.
 The harmonised legislation provides that the person conducting a business or undertaking (PCBU) that commissions the construction project is the principal contractor for that project unless the PCBU:

 • engages another person conducting a business or undertaking as principal contractor for the project; and